MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_5_explore_sentinel.md

 5. Once you have verified the resource group was deleted, close the browser page.

 #### Review

-In this lab you walked through the process of creating an Azure Sentinel instance.
-You also set up the permissions to ensure access to the resources associated with your instance of Azure Sentinel.
-With your Azure Sentinel instance created, you walked through the steps for connecting Sentinel to your data sources, using built-in analytics rules to get notified of anything suspicious, and lastly you explored the automation capability.
-You concluded the lab by deleting the resource group associated with the instance of Azure Sentinel that you created.
+In this demo you showed the process of creating an Azure Sentinel instance.
+You showed how to set up the permissions to ensure access to the resources associated with your instance of Azure Sentinel.
+With the Azure Sentinel instance created, you walked through the steps for connecting Sentinel to data sources, how to use built-in analytics rules to get notified of anything suspicious, and lastly you explored the automation capability.
+You concluded the demo by deleting the resource group associated with the instance of Azure Sentinel that you created.